gakalmar/fibonacci-calculator-k8s/README.md

                         - `postgres-cluster-ip-service`
             - `worker-deployment.yaml`:
                 - add `env` to `templates/containers` section (only redis needs to be added)
+            - For the final variable, we use a secret with an imperative command to create it locally (see below at `Secret` object section)
+                - we need to add this also as an env variable to our `server-deployment.yaml` file (instead of `value`, we use `valueFrom`/`secretKeyRef`)
+                - we also need to add this to our `postgres-deployment.yaml` file!

         - Config files can also be combined (eg. add the service and the deployment in a single file, that work together):
             - We just need to copy them one after the other in the file, and separate them with a `---` line